My story

 2. Evaluate

-The first time you use the burnout assessment, ask employees to self-evaluate and come prepared to talk about what they discovered.
+The first time you use the burnout assessment, ask employees to self-evaluate and to come prepared to discuss what they discovered.
 This builds psychological safety with your direct reports.

 The second time you evaluate, or if you have a very healthy culture, ask for a completed copy of the assessment.